FoundEven/weekeighteen_SocialNetwork/README.md

 To start it you will need to type npm run start in the terminal to start the server.
 Then you will need to use Insomnia to call the routes.

+Link to walkthrough video: (https://drive.google.com/file/d/1FnXAlM-Sv-_anPFf2uYv9nrrhxxSF538/view?usp=sharing)

-this is a link to repository: (https://github.com/FoundEven/weekeighteen_SocialNetwork)
+This is a link to repository: (https://github.com/FoundEven/weekeighteen_SocialNetwork)